feathersui/feathersui-website/learn/as3-starling/sdk/build-source-code.md

 ---
-title: Build the Feathers SDK from Source Code (Starling version)
+title: Build the Feathers SDK from Source Code (AS3/Starling version)
 layout: "docs.html"
 sidebarTitle: Build SDK from Source
 ---